selivan/selivan.github.io/_posts/2020-12-23-ntp-sync-time-before-starting-any-services.md

 In my experience, AWS instances may have clock error up to 5 minutes on startup.
 Server writing log timestamps 5 minutes in the past or in the future is not always a good idea.

 Solution is to force NTP time syncronization once before starting any other services.
-I prefer to use `chrony`: it can act both as always runnig NTP client and one-time syncronization tool; `chronyc` clearly reports syncronization status, making it easy to monitor; it is [recommended by AWS](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/set-time.html).
+I prefer to use [chrony](https://chrony.tuxfamily.org/): it can act both as always runnig NTP client and one-time syncronization tool; `chronyc` clearly reports syncronization status, making it easy to monitor; it is [recommended by AWS](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/set-time.html).

 All other services in `multi-user.target` will start after time is syncronized or failed to syncronize after given timeout.